magic3007/MiniJava-Compiler/README.md

 | Print String         | 4                    | `a0` = first address of the string to be printed | N/A                                      |
 | Allocate Heap Memory | 9                    | `a0` = number of bytes to be allocated           | `v0` = first address of allocated memory |
 | Exit                 | 10                   | N/A                                              | N/A                                      |

-In our implementation, these system calls are wrapped into procedures:

 ```assembly
 	.text